P5vc/fetch-apply/README.md

 Servers within the `webserver` class will likely share similar maintenance tasks, installation procedures, etc. The same applies to the database servers.
 Therefore, instead of having to re-write code to set up each server, we can simply create two classes: `webserver` and `database`.

 Because each webserver's hostname contains `webserver` somewhere within it, and each database server's hostname contains `database` somewhere within it, yet no webserver's hostname contains `database` within it and no database server's hostname contains `webserver` within it, Fetch Apply will automatically identify and associate each server with its correct class.

+Every class directory must contain the following files (although they may be left blank):

+- `initializers`
+- `modules`
+- `roles`
+- `variables`

+#### Hosts

+Host directories are contained within a class directory, and are used to override a class's `initializers`, `modules`, `roles`, and `variables`, for that specific host.

+A host directory must be contained within a class directory that applies to the system it is targeting, and the host directory's name must be an exact match to the hostname of the target system.

+For the applicable host, all class files (except for class variables) will be ignored, and only files contained within the host directory will be executed.

+Every host directory must contain the following files (although they may be left blank):

+- `initializers`
+- `modules`
+- `roles`
+- `variables`

+#### Initializers

+Initializers are installation/set-up scripts that are designed to only be run once, when first configuring a system, and after that shall not be run again.

+Initializers are created by adding a file with the desired commands to the `initializers` directory.